 What is EnvisionIT?

-EnvisionIT is a teacher-guided electronic curriculum for students with and without disabilities in grades 8-12 focused on helping students develop key literacy and career skills needed for the 21st Century workplace.
+EnvisionIT is a teacher-guided digital curriculum for students with and without disabilities in grades 8-12 focused on helping students develop key literacy and career skills needed for the 21st Century workplace.

 - Information Technology (IT) literacy